Vivek-fix/Sponsorship/README.md

-# Sponsorship Code Chnges and TestCases
+# Sponsorship Code Changes and TestCases